ahdghasemi/Tiny-Graph-Classification-Expressiveness/README.md

-# This is the first part of my exploration to decrease GNN model size in different application.
-In this part, we apply both pruning and weight quantization to expressiveness in graph classification..
 ---------------------------------------------------------------------------------------------------------------------------------------------------------
 # Graph-Classification-Expressiveness

+This is the first part of my exploration to decrease GNN model sizes in different applications.
+In the first step, we first employed both pruning and weight quantization in  graph classification expressiveness.
+The model size decreases around 3 ~ 5%.
+In the next step, we deploy dynamic post-training quantization.

-This repository contains code for graph classification using PyTorch Geometric, a library designed for handling graph-based deep learning tasks.
-It includes two models: Graph Convolutional Networks (GCN) and Graph Isomorphism Networks (GIN).
-The primary goal is to demonstrate the process of model training, pruning, and quantization, and their impact on model size in MB and inference time in second.
+This repository contains two codes for graph classification using PyTorch Geometric, a library designed for handling graph-based deep learning tasks. each of these codes include two models: Graph Convolutional Networks (GCN) and Graph Isomorphism Networks (GIN).
+The code is written is PyTorch.
+The primary goal is to demonstrate the process of minimzing the size of trained model to be used on-devices such as phones and microprocessors.
+The used techniques are pruning, weight quantization, and dynamic post-training quantization.
+Both model sizes in MB and inference time in second are compared before and after applying techniques.

+The code "" includes deploying pruning and weight quantization.
+In addition, the code "GNN_PyTorch_Geometric_Effective_Quantization_Final" include applying dynamic post-training quantization to the original code.

 ### Getting Started